Skip to content

 A wired connection is the most reliable fallback.
 Which adapter you need depends on your iPhone model:

-Plug the adapter into your iPhone, connect an HDMI cable from the adapter to your TV, and switch to the correct HDMI input.
-No Wi-Fi needed, zero lag, and it works with every Sharp TV model.
-You can also browse other AirPlay TV adapter options for more choices.
+Plug the adapter into your iPhone, connect an HDMI cable from the adapter to your TV, and switch to the correct HDMI input on the TV remote.
+No Wi-Fi needed, zero lag, and it works with every Sharp TV model ever made, regardless of operating system or firmware version.

 #Cast with Chromecast